wacncontent/CustomizeTool/output/articles/event-hubs/event-hubs-availability-and-support-faq.md

 ## What are Event Hubs throughput units?

-Event Hubs throughput units are explicitly selected by the user, either through the Azure portal or Event Hubs management APIs.
+Event Hubs throughput units are explicitly selected by the user, either through the Azure Management Portal or Event Hubs management APIs.
 Throughput units apply to all Event Hubs in a Service Bus namespace, and each throughput unit entitles the namespace to the following capabilities:

 - Up to 1 MB per second of ingress events (events sent into an Event Hub), but no more than 1000 ingress events, management operations or control API calls per second.